Raul Ruiz (politician): Tenure

-In 2017, Ruiz called Obamacare "a giant step in the right direction" while acknowledging that "it is imperfect and needs to be improved."
+In 2017, Ruiz was appointed to the House Committee on Energy and Commerce, which overseas healthcare policy.
+That year he called Obamacare "a giant step in the right direction" while acknowledging that "it is imperfect and needs to be improved."
 He maintained that the GOP plan would "make premiums and deductibles go up even higher, 24 million will be uninsured...and there will be reduced reimbursement rates to hospitals and doctors for patients on Medicaid...There's nothing to reduce health care costs and out-of-pocket payments."
 Ruiz said that Obamacare represented "one of the largest improvements in covering Latinos with health insurance."